mitjakarki/CompSec/Lab2_Network/README.md

 __What command(s) did you use?__

+Login: ' OR 1=1 --
+Password: "

 __Why it is working/what is happening?__

+The rest of the query is ignored and password is not required.
+First account is chosen from list.

 __What user did you login as?__

+admin@juice-sh.op

 ---
 ### Inspecting the client resources